Welcome to Joy of Motion! We’re here to help you make dance part of your daily life.

-Q: Okay, I perused the drop-in schedule and signed up for a class.
+Q: Okay, I checked out the drop-in schedule and signed up for a class.
 What do I bring?

 We have some guidelines on what to wear right here.
 Generally speaking, you want to pull your hair back and wear comfortable clothes that aren’t too baggy or loose.
 Most of our adult students wear form-fitting workout clothes, so you absolutely don’t need to buy a leotard and tights for ballet unless you want to.
 The only classes that require specific footwear are tap and flamenco, so we encourage you to call our studios or visit a dancewear store for guidance.
 For hip hop, we suggest sneakers.
+For heels classes, you can bring heels if you feel comfortable (otherwise sneakers are fine!).
 For ballet, you can obviously wear ballet shoes if you have them, but you won’t be alone if you skip that.
 For anything else, you are fine in socks or bare feet.
 We just ask that you change into your dance shoes at the studio.
 (We don’t want to track snow or other detritus on the dance floors.)
 Other good items to bring are water bottles and an outer layer for when you’re warming up.

 Q: I have dance class today!
 What do I do?